pguenon/CASIMODO/README.md

 ## 6. Information-Theoretic Analysis

-For each pair of selected coordinates:
+For each pair of selected coordinates, the following values are computed:

 ### Entropy